Swetrix

 npm install dotenv

-const swetrix = new Swetrix(process.env.SWETRIX_PROJECT_ID)
+const swetrix = new Swetrix(process.env.SWETRIX_PROJECT_ID);

 Complete example